-I'm a qualified counsellor, with experience in working with both adults & young people.
-I cover the Street, Somerton, Langport area & surrounding villages.
-As a person-centred counsellor I work in an integrative way, which means I am able to use my knowledge of different counselling approaches to provide the best possible support for you, for example CBT may be useful to help with OCD type behaviours.
+I have experience working with both adults & young people living with a variety of mental health issues, including anxiety, depression, bereavement & low confidence.
+I cover the Street, Somerton, Langport area (& surrounding villages).
+As a person-centred counsellor I work in an integrative way, which means I use my knowledge of different counselling approaches to provide the best possible support for you.

-I also offer telephone & online counselling as I believe it’s a great way to make counselling accessible to those who may not be able to attend a session in person.
-It also means that I am able to reach out to you wherever you're located.
+**I provide telephone & online counselling sessions, which means I am able to reach out to you wherever you're located.**

 There may be something that has happened & you’re finding things a little difficult at the moment, some examples could be: